SecureIdentityAlliance/osia/src/doc/03 - security.rst

 Encryption is made possible with the addition of an ``encryption`` structure containing the parameters of the encryption.
-The encrypted data is then replacing the raw data, with no change to OSIA message structure.
+The encrypted data is then replacing the raw data, with no change to OSIA message structure: encrypted buffer can be embedded in the JSON or *externalized* and referenced with a URI.

 Integrity is made possible with the addition of an ``integrity`` structure containing: